wangsssky/PyTorch_MultiGPU_Template/README.md

 This project contains logging, model saving, resuming, ema, mix precision, some augmentations, etc.

-The code is based on the structure from the official implement of [Improving Contrastive Learning by Visualizing Feature Transformation](https://github.com/DTennant/CL-Visualizing-Feature-Transformation)
+The code is based on the official implement of [Improving Contrastive Learning by Visualizing Feature Transformation](https://github.com/DTennant/CL-Visualizing-Feature-Transformation)

 ### Prerequisites
 - Python3